t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hg"></a>
-*Q: Do LibreCrypt volumes have any kind of identifying "signature"?*
+*Q: Do LibreCrypt containers have any kind of identifying "signature"?*

 *A:*
-Neither LibreCrypt nor plain dm-crypt Linux volumes have any kind of "signature" that would allow an attacker to identify them for what they are.
+Neither LibreCrypt nor plain dm-crypt Linux containers have any kind of "signature" that would allow an attacker to identify them for what they are.
-LUKS volumes do have such a signature.
+LUKS containers do have such a signature.

 Note that all encrypted files are easily distinguished from non-encrypted files with the right software, because they have a high 'entropy'.
-To hide the existance of encrypted data use hidden boxes, rather than relying on a lack of a 'signature' or the file extension.
+To hide the existance of encrypted data use hidden containers, rather than relying on a lack of a 'signature' or the file extension.
-With LUKS volumes, even without a password, it is possible to tell how many passwords are in use and other details such as the cyphers used.
+With LUKS containers, even without a password, it is possible to tell how many passwords are in use and other details such as the cyphers used.
-With LibreCrypt and plain dm-crypt volumes, no information is available apart from the size of the volume.
+With LibreCrypt and plain dm-crypt containers, no information is available apart from the size of the container.
-With hidden volumes, if all security precautions are followed, no information should be available including the existance and size of the volume.
+With hidden containers, if all security precautions are followed, no information should be available including the existance and size of the container.

 * * *